supertokens/docs/thirdpartyemailpassword/docs/common-customizations/handling-signinup-success.md

 - Successful email verification.
 - If the user is already logged in.

-Please refer to the <a href="/docs/auth-react/emailpassword/callbacks#getredirectionurl" target="_blank">auth-react reference API</a> for more information on `getRedirectionURL` hook.
+Please refer to [this page](../advanced-customizations/frontend-hooks/redirection-callback) for more information on `getRedirectionURL` hook.

 ## 2) Handling signin / signup event on the frontend